zhan9san/Jenkins-in-Docker/README.md

 Jenkins instance locally  which is exactly the same as that in production environment.

+Everythong-as-code that enables someone who has knowledge of Jenkins and a platform to run a Jenkins instance so that someone else who has neither extensive knowledge of Jenkins or the way it needs to be run on the platform can use it.

 ## How to set it up?

 1. Clone this project